 Please review Section VII.
 Credit For Work At Other Schools in the Academic Regulations for more information.

-Hastings students may transfer up to 30 units of credit from courses taken at another law school.
+Hastings students may transfer up to 34 units of credit from courses taken at another law school.
+(No more than 31 units of first year courses may transfer.)
 Transfer units do not count toward your GPA and are transferred in as "Credit" (earned grades of C or better) or "Substandard Credit" (earned grades of C- or D).
 Courses where no credit is earned do not transfer over.